 Note: The terms "tap," "swipe," and "pinch" apply to the touchscreen on the instrument.
 If you are using a mouse and keyboard you must "click," "scroll," and use the scroll wheel on the mouse.

 Touchscreen Feedback

-To see where you have touched on a monitor (only in touchscreen enabled monitors), you can activate an on-screen marker.
+On touchscreen-enabled monitors, you can activate an on-screen marker to see where you touched a monitor.

 To turn on the Touch Indicator: